cartogram/rnd-summit-web-workshop/Step 4: Mutation.md

 }
 ```

-Finally, like with a query, we’re also able to specify a fieldset for a mutation in which we can ask for different properties back on the updated object.
+Finally, like when writing a query, we’re also able to specify a fieldset for a mutation in which we can ask for different properties back on the updated object.
+This is a unique and interesting characteristic of GraphQL mutations: after they complete the 'write' part of their operation, they can follow that with a 'read'.
+We are going to ask for the `id`, `firstName` and `lastName` files on the customer we just updated.

+Below that we also want to request the `UserError` field which will return an array of validation errors that might occur during our mutation.

+In terms of IDL, the UserError type looks like this:

+type UserError {
+  message: String!
+  field: [String!]
+}

+The message is the error message that should be shown to the end user while field is an array of strings, forming a path to the field in error.
+We won't go into these in today's workshop, but it's good practise to request these fields with most mutations.

 ```graphql
 mutation CustomerUpdate($input: CustomerInput!) {